 Skutz Falls Loop Trail

-Much of this beautiful 8 km loop trail travels along a steep canyon giving you incredible river views below.
+Much of this beautiful 7 km loop trail travels along a steep canyon, giving you incredible river views below.
 You also have access to the river at several points along the way, which is a welcome reprieve during the warm summer months.

-The trail is well marked, and you cross both the Skutz Falls forest service bridge and the historic 66-Mile Trestle to complete the loop.
+The trail is well marked, and you cross both the Skutz Falls Forest Service Bridge and the historic 66-Mile Trestle to complete the loop.
 Trailhead access is found at either of these locations.
-Several sections of this trail also follow the Cowichan River Footpath (mentioned below).
-If in doubt, hikers can use an AllTrails map for this loop.
-Please note, however, there is very limited to no cell coverage available.
-Downloading the map ahead of time is advised.
+Several sections of this trail follow the Cowichan River Footpath (mentioned below).

 Cowichan River Footpath

-The rehabilitation of approximately 13 km of abandoned rail gives us a beautiful multi-use trail to use within the park.
-Stretching from Glenora to Skutz Falls, this wide and relatively flat gravel trail is a popular route for cyclists, horseback riders and walkers alike.
-The 66-Mile and Holt Creek Trestles are the main attractions along this trail, although peekaboo views of the river are also available.
+Thankfully, you don't have to trek the entire route to enjoy the sights.
+The rehabilitation of approximately 13 km of abandoned rail gives us a beautiful multi-use trail within the park and along the Cowichan River Footpath.
+This wide and relatively flat gravel trail is popular for cyclists, horseback riders and walkers alike.
+The 66-mile and Holt Creek Trestles are the main attractions.

 Fishing

-In the fall, Skutz Falls and Marie Canyon are popular locations to view spawning salmon.
-During this spawning season, fishing isn’t allowed.
+Skutz Falls and Marie Canyon are popular locations to view spawning salmon in the fall.
+During this spawning season, fishing isn't allowed in these two areas.

 Other Water Activities

 Swimming and tubing down the river are popular activities at the Stolz Pool day-use area.
-The river does have fast flowing currents as well as rapids at several locations, so use at your own risk.
+The river has fast-flowing currents and rapids at several locations, so use it at your own risk.

-These rapids provide wonderful opportunities for experienced whitewater kayakers, especially from October to June when the river is highest.
+These rapids offer excellent opportunities for experienced whitewater kayakers, particularly from October to June, when the river is at its highest.
 A boat launch is available at the Stolz Pool day-use area.

-The clear river also provides excellent snorkelling and/or scuba diving opportunities, especially for those who wish to view the abundance of fish.
+The clear river also offers excellent snorkelling and scuba diving opportunities, particularly for those seeking to observe the abundance of fish.

 Camping

-Stoltz Pool Campground has 39 drive-in sites and 4 walk-in sites as well as a group campsite.
+Stoltz Pool Campground has 39 drive-in sites, four walk-in sites, and a group campsite.
 The sites are well spaced among a second-growth Douglas fir stand.
-The group site has 16 tent pads along with a shelter, picnic tables and fire ring.
-Camping is available year-round and reservations are recommended during the peak summer season.
+The group site has 16 tent pads, a shelter, picnic tables and a fire ring.
+Camping is available year-round, and reservations are recommended during the peak summer season.

 Horseshoe Bend offers additional group camping with 11 tent pads.
-RVs are allowed to camp in the large gravel parking area above the group site.
+RVs can camp in the large gravel parking area above the group site.
 The area has a shelter with a sink, wood stove and picnic tables.

 Coldwater hand pumps are available at both campgrounds; however, it's advised that campers boil the water before use.